 The Sarnafil Solution

 Once awarded the contract, CEI’s first task was to thoroughly clean and prepare the old surface for the new roofing system.
 Before the new membrane could be installed, existing concrete panels had to be power washed and the failed EPDM expansion joints removed.
 Sarnafil’s G410, 48 mil, 9 ounce feltback grey membrane was adhered directly to the now clean and properly prepared concrete deck.
-New Expansion joints were constructed and flashed using G410, 48 mil, grey membrane.
+New expansion joints were constructed and flashed using G410, 48 mil, grey membrane.
 All seams were hot-air welded to assure watertight integrity.

 One of the many advantages of a Sarnafil membrane is the available color options.
-This provided Sea World the opportunity to crate and attractive design with the membrane that would highlight the stadium’s prominent role in the park.
-Sarnafil manufactured a custom color to match the Sea World Blue, specifically for the Sea World whale logo design, in a team effort, Sea World’s own art department crated paper stencils that were then used by Sarnafil installers to position and shape the actual membrane logo components.
+This provided Sea World the opportunity to create an attractive design with the membrane that would highlight the stadium’s prominent role in the park.
+Sarnafil manufactured a custom color to match the Sea World Blue, specifically for the Sea World whale logo design, in a team effort, Sea World’s own art department created paper stencils that were then used by Sarnafil installers to position and shape the actual membrane logo components.
 The resulting pattern is one of the largest stationary Sea World logos in the world, measuring 125 feet across with letters fifteen feet wide and twenty feet high.
 CEI of Florida adhered and hot-air welded the logo components directly onto the new Sarnafil G410, 48 mil, 9 ounce feltback membrane.